 Thornton Abbey Medieval & Monastic Field School 2013

-Find out what is happening at the excavation day-by-day on the dig blog!
+Find out day-by-day details of the excavation on the dig blog!

-Work will be continuing on the site throughout July and this season we are shifting our focus away from the northern earthworks and to the south-east of the site.
-The four main trench locations have all now been deturfed and the investigations are ongoing.
+Excavations took place through July and August in 2013, and this year we shifted our focus away from the northern earthworks and to the south-east of the site.
+The four main trench locations are marked on the map below

-Trench J is continuing to examine the eastern central precinct, and is aiming to find out more about the post-dissolution and medieval features in this area which began to be uncovered last year in Trenches E and F. Trench K is investigating the abbot's lodge, a high status medieval building just to the south of the church, to confirm the nature and date of the buildings revealed by geophysical survey last year.
-Various features to the north of the church were also identified through last year's resistivity survey.
-These are being explored by Trench L, to determine if they relate the medieval monastery or to later uses of the site.
-The final trench is Trench M, which is excavating the large artificial raised mound to the south of the central precinct, the function of which remains unknown.
-Recent survey work suggests it may be deposits from the clearance of the monastic grounds covering a large structure of earlier date.
+Trench J continued to examine the eastern central precinct, and uncovered more medieval and post-dissolution features in this area, which had been hinted at in 2012's Trenches E and F. Trench K investigated the area thought to contain the abbot's lodge, a high status medieval building just to the south of the church.
+Various features to the north of the church were also identified through 2012's resistivity survey.
+These were explored by Trench L, and features potentially relating to a post-medieval stone house were quickly revealed.
+The final trench, Trench M, excavated a part of the large artificial raised mound to the south of the central precinct.
+This work revealled what might be evidence for the location of medieval hospital buildings.